School Art Trip to Amsterdam

 Amsterdam is an important cultural and artistic centre and art galleries play a major role in the rich cultural scene.

-Amsterdam is a truly diverse city with a great mixture of people and cultures along with museums, theatres, design centres and annual events such as cultural festivals and art fairs.
+Amsterdam is a truly diverse city with a great mixture of museums, theatres, design centres and annual events such as cultural festivals and art fairs.
 The crooked houses that line the canals are quintessentially Dutch while the modern cafes, restaurants and galleries bring flavours and culture from all over the world.
 As this city thrives on its mix of residents so do its many tourists who come to experience an exciting yet relaxing atmosphere.

 This price includes:

 - 3 nights' bed and breakfast accommodation